andrey-aleshkov/selectel-storage-promise/README.md

 <a name="info"></a>

 ## info() ⇒ <code>Promise</code>
-Retrieving account information.
 Returns general information about account: total number of containers, total number of objects, total volume of data stored, total volume of data downloaded.

 **Kind**: global function
 <a name="fetchContainers"></a>

 ## fetchContainers(format, limit, marker) ⇒ <code>Promise</code>
-Retrieving containers list.
 Returns the list of available containers.

 **Kind**: global function